DanielCech/newsletter-manager-go/test/integration/generate/swagger/docs/SubscriptionApi.md

 > CreateAuthorResp SubscriptionsByEmail(ctx, )

-All newsletter subscriptions by Email
+(TODO:) All newsletter subscriptions by Email

 ### Required Parameters
 This endpoint does not need any parameter.